cncf/presentations/README.md

 Thanks for your patience!

 ### Submission Process
-This is inprogress and subject to change, please feel free to PR ideas and changes you'd like to see:
+This is a work in progress and subject to change.
+Feel free to submit Pull Request (PR) for ideas and changes you'd like to see.

 > What kind of talks are accepted v.
 Won’t be accepted?